 Thus, after university, doctors generally have 10 years of further training to become a consultant.
 This is a long time, but doctors need highly specialised training and experience to reach the top level in their career.

-Junior doctors and registrars have to pass professional exams to become a consultant.
+Junior doctors and registrars have to pass further professional exams to become a consultant.
 They are difficult, and doctors must usually study at the same time as looking after patients in their busy day jobs.

 A registrar at the end of their training period can be just as good as a consultant, or even better!
 At this stage in their career, a registrar will have a huge amount of experience, and will have completed their exams more recently – so their clinical knowledge is fresh.
 It is therefore not necessarily the case that you will get the best care from a consultant only.